albetnov/100-days-of-code/log.md

 **Thoughts:** It's been one week.
 Pretty tough week, but i'll do my best.
 It's pretty weird everytime you need to make a new array like doing push.
 You can't do something like
 `array[] = values`.
 But you need to define the length `array[array.length] = values`.

+### Day 8: March 2, 2022

+**Today's Progress**: Learned about more most used arrays object, iterator, and how to manually use iterator or explicitly call it

+**Thoughts:** Array methods is a lot.
+At this far i still barely understand about how to use `reduce()`.